 Secondary School Teachers, Except Special and Career/Technical Education Salary in Alaska

-How much does a Secondary School Teachers, Except Special and Career/Technical Education make in Alaska?
+How much do Secondary School Teachers, Except Special and Career/Technical Education make in Alaska?

 Median Annual Salary